dipaish/www23/index.md

 ## Backend

 Backend development is the development that happens on the server side to ensure all functionalities on the client side (frontend) of the website are functional.
 The features implemented at the back end are utilized via the fronted and may include activities such as storing and updating data, creating APIs and libraries.
-The list of technolgies commonly used to develop the backend of a web page are as below:
+The list of technologies commonly used to develop the backend of a web page are as below:

 - PHP
 - C++